Author: TCR Staff

 5. Get to know your children as learners.
 These materials can help you see areas in which your child shines and conversely, where they need more help.
 You can also monitor how they approach the activities; do they need more time for reflection?
 Do they like one format better than another?
 Do they need to take an academic break before finishing and come back later in order to better process the activity?
 This is valuable information for when they are required to do classwork on their own.
 You can discuss their learning methods with them and help them self-regulate according to their own academic styles and needs.

 Bonus tip: Go easy on yourself and remind yourself that you are doing your best.
 You and your children are navigating this unfamiliar territory as well as you can.
-Not only will you get through this, but you’ll also have a better understanding of standards-based education as well as your individual children’s learning styles, if you want to help them learn faster, consider this natural adderall alternatives.
+Not only will you get through this, but you’ll also have a better understanding of standards-based education as well as your individual children’s learning styles.
 By giving you and your children grace for a gigantic learning curve, you are also helping them stay calmer and more focused, and they’ll know you’ll be proud of them for piloting this learning journey to the best of their ability.

 Cooped Up With Kids During COVID-19